 The optimal household temperature is between 18 – 20°C in winter and 24 – 27⁰C in summer.
 Every degree above or below this range, depending on the season, can add an extra 10% to your heating or cooling bill.
 So think twice before reaching for the thermostat.

 The time when you use your appliances can also make a big difference.
 Some people are on tariffs that charge different prices at different times of the day (you can check this on your bill).
-For people who pay less for energy at a certain time, it can pay to use appliances like washing machine, dryers and dishwashers at that time.
+For people who pay less for energy at certain times, like in the middle of the day or night, it can be worth using appliances like washing machine, dryers and dishwashers at those times.

 What if you just have a basic meter?